arturovictoriar/printf/README.md

 # _printf description funtions
+The  _printf()  function produce output according to a format as described below.
+The function printf() write output to stdout, the standard output stream.
+This function write the output under the control  of  a  format string  that  specifies  how   subsequent   arguments  (or arguments accessed via the variable-length argument facilities of stdarg(3)) are converted for output.

 This document stores a simple description of each function of each file in [_printf](https://github.com/arvicrin/printf) repository.

 ## Files